Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/sample-projects-virtual-camera.md

 ### Running the Demo

-Run the standalone player according to the instructions given in the [Cluster Deployment](cluster-operation.md) doc, or using [Mission Control](../../../MissionControl/README.md).
+Run the standalone player using [Mission Control](mission-control.md).

 Build and run customized Virtual Camera app on a supported iOS device.
 Connect to the emitter host.
 Point the camera at the marker image until the 3D axes appear (this could take a few seconds).
 You should now see the game responding to movements of the phone.